 HINTS AND TIPS FOR THOSE WHO WANT TO SUPPORT SOMEONE THEY THINK MAY BE ENTERING OR IN MENOPAUSE

 It doesn’t take a genius to know this symptom comes with feelings of embarrassment and shame.
 You can take steps to help them hold their head up high and banish self-consciousness, even if you can’t banish hormonal body odour.

 The advice we’ve shared with them on this particular symptom includes staying away from man-made fabrics such as lycra and nylon and sticking to loose cotton attire instead.
 Changing their clothes daily, even if they’re not dirty may help.

 Additionally, we’ve recommended using a soap-free body wash which will help maintain normal PH levels in their nether regions and carry a quick-fix kit with wipes, spare undies and deodorant just in case they get hot and bothered.

 The last thing someone needs when they’re dealing with menopausal BO is for someone to draw attention to it by exclaiming loudly in public: “Wow, you’re a bit whiffy!”

 Instead, ask them if there’s anything you can do to help before any social situations.
 And please, don’t try to lighten the mood by making a joke about it.
 They might put on a brave face, but nine times out of 10 it’s not funny for them.

 You may have had a headache a hundred times, but have you had a menopausal headache?

-Don’t assume you know what she feels like.
-Gently ask her to explain the effect it is having on her physically and emotionally.
+Don’t assume you know what they feel like.
+Gently ask them to explain the effect it is having on them physically and emotionally.

 SHARE YOUR RESOURCES